 The Cell gives training to the students who seek jobs after their studies.
 Aptitude Tests and Group Discussions are conducted at regular intervals to enable the students to improve their performance in competitive examinations.
 Personality Development Programs and Soft Skills Training Programs are also conducted at regular intervals.
 Seminars on job opportunities offered by various industries like IT, Banking, Insurance, Medical Transcription, etc. are conducted for the benefit of our students.

-The Cell conducted the following programmes in the last four years, 2014 to 2015.
+The Cell conducted the following programmes for the year, 2015 - 2016.